softwaremill/sttp-openai/README.md

   val initialRequestMessage = Seq(UserMessage(content = TextContent("I want to book a flight from London to Tokyo for Jane Doe, age 34")))

-  val givenRequest = ChatBody(
+  // Request created using SchematizedFunctionTool, all we need to do here is just define type without explicit Json Schema. val givenRequest = ChatBody(
     model = GPT4oMini,
     messages = initialRequestMessage,